hossein1387/BARVINN/docs/design.rst

 The hart scheduler itself uses a strict round-robin algorithm.
-No preemption and priority is implemented and every hart is given a fixed amount of time slots for execution.
+No preemption or priority is implemented and every hart is given a fixed amount of time slots for execution.
 Figure 4.3a shows how harts are scheduled for execution in our design.
 Considering the execution for Hart[0], it takes 5 clock cycles for an instruction to be completed.
 After the 5th clock tick, no more processing associated with Hart[0] is performed.
 The next three slots are given to Hart[5], Hart[6] and Hart[7].
 Thus each hart executes an instruction every 8th cycle of the main clock.
 Hence the CPI of 8.
 From the perspective of the main CPU, the throughput is one instruction per clock cycle.
 From the perspective of each hart, we are running at an 8th of the main clock speed with a CPI of 1.

 PITO is compatible with RV32I RISC-V ISA.
 In fact, PITO passes all the RISC-V tests, confirming that it is compliant with the RV32I ISA.
 In addition to base CSRs (refer to :ref:`RV32_CSR_REG_TABLE` for details) and to specialize PITO for our accelerator, we have added 44 MVU specific CSRs.
 In Section :ref:`examples`, we have provided example codes to program these CSRs to submit a job to MVU.